trueharuu/zztetris/README.md

 ---

 Fumen import/export / image import works through your clipboard.
 Undo/redo is a thing.
+It keeps track of your board state history.
-Queue is a global variable so you can edit it in console i g
+*Full* fumen import/export sets your board state history as the fumen pages and vice versa.
 Drawing on the board is a thing.

 ---